 beautyvision.ie use SSL encryption technology, the most advanced and secure way to process online transactions.
-You can tell wether a page is secure as https will relpacehttp at the front of beautyvision.ie in your browser and a small padlock will also appear.
+You can tell whether a page is secure as https will replace HTTP at the front of beautyvision.ie in your browser and a small padlock will also appear.

-Stripe is one of ours Payment Service Provider (PSP) and we use them to process card transactions.
-CStripe use the very latest security technology to ensure that your card details are completely secure when paying on our site.
-Stripe Payments accept all credit and debit card payments in all currencies.
-Stripe is our recommended credit/debit card payment service provider because of simplicity and security level.
+Realex payments is one of our Payment Service Provider (PSP) and we use them to process card transactions.
+Realex payments use the very latest security technology to ensure that your card details are completely secure when paying on our site.
+Realex payments accept all credit and debit card payments in all currencies.
+Realex payments is our recommended credit/debit card payment service provider because of simplicity and security level.

-Stripe is a payments company specialising in enabling sellers to accept payments online.
-The company is trusted by thousands of companies, based in Ireland, UK and all over Europe.
-Stripe is certified to PCI Service Provider Level 1, the most stringent level of certification.
-You can learn more about Stripe here: https://stripe.com/ie
+Realex Payments is a payments company specializing in enabling sellers to accept payments online.
+The company is trusted by thousands of companies, based in Ireland, the UK, and all over Europe.
+Realex payments are certified to PCI Service Provider Level 1, the most stringent level of certification.
+You can learn more about Realex payments here: https://www.globalpaymentsinc.com/en-gb

 ELECTRONIC FUND TRANSFER (EFT)